microsoft/rag-experiment-accelerator/promptflow/rag-experiment-accelerator/env_setup.md

 ```

 ## AzureML Connections
-Connections are objects stored in the AzureML workspace that storage and manage credentials required for interacting with LLMs.
-We will be using a Custom Connection, which is a generic connection type.
-Custom Connections have two dictionaries, `secrets` for secrets to be stored in Key Vault, and `configs` for non secrets that are stored in the AzureML workspace.
+A Custom Connection is a generic connection type that stores and manages credentials required for interacting with LLMs.
+It has two dictionaries, `secrets` for secrets to be stored in Key Vault, and `configs` for non-secrets that are stored in the AzureML workspace.

-Create a custom connection in the AzureML workspace, instructions [here](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/tools-reference/python-tool?view=azureml-api-2#create-a-custom-connection).
-The key value pairs required are listed below.
+You can create a custom connection in the AzureML workspace by following the instructions [here](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/tools-reference/python-tool?view=azureml-api-2#create-a-custom-connection).
+The key-value pairs required are listed in the Secrets and Configs sections.

 The following variables are required to be set as secret:
 - AZURE_SEARCH_ADMIN_KEY